5 reasons why Google just bought Fitbit

-After months of speculation, Google has pounced and moved to acquire Fitbit for a cool $2.1 billion signalling its intent to get serious about wearables.
+After months of speculation, Google has pounced and moved to acquire Fitbit for a cool $2.1 billion, signaling its intent to get serious about wearables.

 Wear OS has struggled to make any kind of discernible dent in the smartwatch market with Apple dominating the space along with Samsung offering a better all-round smartwatch experience.